ronaldosfjunior/izzy-et-al-2025/README.md

 ## Notes

 - Scripts are designed for reproducibility; raw datasets are not hosted here.
-- Data can be accessed through their respective repositories (GEO, Synapse, EGA, etc.) as referenced in the manuscript.
+- Data can be accessed through their respective repositories as referenced in the manuscript.
 - Please cite the paper above when using these scripts or derived analyses.

 ---